dragoncoder047/aelith/brainstorming/world_map.md

 * Contains the 3D printers needed to create the vurbilizer components
   * The printer requires voranium to work and has 3 charges to start
-    * player can get more voranium by harvesting voranium flowers
+    * player can get more voranium by harvesting voranium flowers from cave or bio lab
   * easter egg: if you start a print job and then go to the printer before it finishes you can change the print speed to "lightspeed", "ridiculous", or "ludicrous", and if you put it in "ludicrous" mode it has a 50% chance